-The Jiutian Group and Anyang Jiulong uses the Production Cost Method in arriving at the prices of clean water, desalinated water and recycled water.
+Jiutian Group uses the Production Cost Method in arriving at the prices of clean water, desalinated water and recycled water.

-The Production Cost Method uses the unit production cost of the Anhua Group for the said raw materials with a mark up of 5%.
-The Anhua Group pays approximately 5% tax on the sale of raw materials to the Jiutian Group and/or Anyang Jiulong and the 5% mark up is to cover the tax that is payable by the Anhua Group to the PRC authorities.
+The Production Cost Method uses the unit production cost of Anhua for the said raw materials with a mark-up of 5%.
+Anhua, Anyang Yongjin and Guolong Logistics pays approximately 5% tax on the sale of raw materials to Jiutian Group and the 5% mark-up is to cover the tax that is payable to the PRC authorities.

-In order to ensure that the prices of the raw materials, whereby the Production Cost Method is used, are fair and reasonable, the local finance team (which includes the Vice-Head of Finance) of the Jiutian Group and/or Anyang Jiulong will request for the costing report of such raw materials from the Anhua Group and reviews the key component costs of the raw materials.
-As all of the Jiutian Group, Anyang Jiulong and the Anhua Group are in related businesses, the Jiutian Group and/or Anyang Jiulong is able to review and determine whether the production costs of the Anhua Group for the aforesaid raw materials are reasonable.
+In order to ensure that the prices of the raw materials, whereby the Production Cost Method is used, are fair and reasonable, the local finance team (which includes the Group Financial Controller of Jiutian Group will request for the costing report of such raw materials from Anhua, Anyang Yongjin and Guolong Logistics and reviews the key component costs of the raw materials.
+As all of Jiutian Group and Anhua, Anyang Yongjin and Guolong Logistics are in related businesses, Jiutian Group is able to review and determine whether the production costs for the aforesaid raw materials are reasonable.

-The Jiutian Group and Anyang Jiulong have and will continue to use the Production Cost Method in arriving at the prices of clean water, desalinated water and recycled water as Wuhuan Engineering does not have the requisite expertise to formulate the technical formulae for arriving at the prices of such materials.
+Jiutian Group have and will continue to use the Production Cost Method in arriving at the prices of clean water, desalinated water and recycled water as Wuhuan Engineering does not have the requisite expertise to formulate the technical formulae for arriving at the prices of such materials.

-The Directors of Jiutian are of the view that the Production Cost Method will continue to ensure that the purchase price of the aforesaid raw materials are reasonable and are not prejudicial to the interests of the Company and its minority Shareholders as the Jiutian Group and Anyang Jiulong are able to, on their own, determine the unit production cost of the aforesaid raw materials thereby ensuring that the prices quoted by the Anhua Group are reasonable.
-Moreover, when the Jiutian Group and/or Anyang Jiulong purchase such raw materials from the Anhua Group, it does not incur any transportation costs and that results in savings to the Jiutian Group and/or Anyang Jiulong.
+The Directors of Jiutian are of the view that the Production Cost Method will continue to ensure that the purchase price of the aforesaid raw materials are reasonable and are not prejudicial to the interests of the Company and its minority Shareholders as Jiutian Group are able to, on their own, determine the unit production cost of the aforesaid raw materials thereby ensuring that the prices quoted by Anhua, Anyang Yongjin and Guolong Logistics are reasonable.
+Moreover, when Jiutian Group purchase such raw materials from Anhua, Anyang Yongjin and Guolong Logistics, it does not incur any transportation costs and that results in savings to Jiutian Group.

-Any inefficiencies in the production of the aforesaid raw materials by the Anhua Group will invariably add to the cost of production for which the Jiutian Group and/or Anyang Jiulong will have to bear.
-Notwithstanding such cost increase, the Jiutian Group and/or Anyang Jiulong still have to purchase the aforesaid raw materials from the Anhua Group because it is not possible for the Jiutian Group and/or Anyang Jiulong to purchase them from unrelated third parties that are in the vicinity of their factories.
-To purchase the aforesaid raw materials from the nearest neighbouring town will require the Jiutian Group and/or Anyang Jiulong to install 3 waterlines to receive the aforesaid raw materials.
+Any inefficiencies in the production of the aforesaid raw materials by Anhua, Anyang Yongjin and Guolong Logistics will invariably add to the cost of production for which Jiutian Group will have to bear.
+Notwithstanding such cost increase, Jiutian Group still have to purchase the aforesaid raw materials from Anhua, Anyang Yongjin and Guolong Logistics because it is not possible for Jiutian Group to purchase them from unrelated third parties that are in the vicinity of their factories.
+To purchase the aforesaid raw materials from the nearest neighbouring town will require Jiutian Group to install 3 waterlines to receive the aforesaid raw materials.

-The management of the Company, together with the Audit Committee, will constantly monitor the volume of purchases of the aforesaid raw materials from Anhua Group, and consider accordingly if the installation of the 3 waterlines to receive the aforesaid raw materials is commercially justifiable.
+The management of the Company, together with the Audit Committee, will constantly monitor the volume of purchases of the aforesaid raw materials from Anhua, Anyang Yongjin and Guolong Logistics, and consider accordingly if the installation of the 3 waterlines to receive the aforesaid raw materials is commercially justifiable.